lucasnzd/hellmets.xyz/web/README.md

-# Build Onchain Apps Template experiences
+# This project was created based on the OnChaiKit Resources to Build Onchain Apps Template Experiences

+- Here there are some steps to configure it correctly for any use case you can envision.

 ## Getting Started